KilDesu/brefer/readme.md

 Bref also works with Typescript.
 In fact, it's an array containing svelte's `typescript()` preprocessor before the real Bref preprocessor.
 This is why you have to use the spread operator (`...`) when using Bref with other preprocessors.

+## Pros and cons

+### Pros

+- More concise than Svelte 5's syntax
+- Easier to keep track of reactive variables (they all have the same prefix)
+- Works with Typescript
+- Easy to integrate
+- It's a preprocessor, so you can still use Svelte 5's syntax if you want to

+### Cons

+- You have to use a preprocessor
+- Svelte's checker will probably complain about the `$` prefix being reserved

+## Contribute

+If you like the concept and want to contribute, feel free to open an issue or a pull request.
+Also, if you have any idea to improve or extend the syntax, I'm all ears!